 In recent months, numerous clients have asked us to weigh in on the possibility of “blend and extend” (sometimes called “amend and extend”) for their interest rate swaps.

-In such a scenario, a company extends an existing fixed rate swap over a longer period of time than originally proposed, at a lower interest rate.
-The overall liability grows, but it is now spread over a greater period of time.
+In such a scenario, a company extends an existing pay-fixed rate swap over a longer period of time than its original term, at a lower interest rate if the swap is a liability (or a higher interest rate if the swap is an asset).
+The overall value of the swap remains the same, but its cash flows are spread over a greater period of time after the modification.

-Naturally, as with all approaches to hedging and swaps, there are pros and cons to blend and extend.
+Naturally, as with all approaches to hedging and swaps, there are pros and cons to a blend-and-extend transaction.

-So, is blend and extend right for your interest rate swap?
+So, is blend-and-extend right for your interest rate swap?
 That’s a question only you can answer.
-By looking closely at your goals, your liabilities and your short- and long-term needs, you’ll be able to make the call that makes the most sense for your company.
+By looking closely at your goals, your liabilities and your short- and long-term liquidity needs, you’ll be able to make the call that makes the most sense for your company.

 Of course, if you’d like a hand, we’d be happy to help; contact us anytime, or call 408-350-8580 to speak with one of our interest rate hedging experts.